JonasBeal/PhdThesis/docs/08-Causal.md

 \BeginKnitrBlock{summarybox}<div class="summarybox">
 #### Scientific content {-}

-This short chapter introduces the framework for causal inference based on the literature and the description of causal inference in @beal2020causal.
+This short chapter introduces the framework for causal inference based on the literature and the description of causal inference in the preprint @beal2020causal.
 </div>\EndKnitrBlock{summarybox}

 \newcommand{\indep}{\perp \!\!\! \perp}